ayesha-aftab-123/ConvoKit/doc/source/tutorial.rst

 #.
 Download nltk's punkt tokenizer: ``import nltk; nltk.download('punkt')`` (in a ``python`` interactive session)

+If you only want to run ConvoKit in program memory (the standard configuration), the setup is complete.
+To setup ConvoKit with database storage capabilities, there are a few more steps to setup the database.
+Check out an explination of when you might want to use DB storage here: :doc:`mem_vs_db_usecases`.

+4. (Optional) Follow the instructions at :doc:`db_setup` to setup the a MongoDB server to use with ConvoKit.

 **If you encounter difficulties with installation**, check out our `Troubleshooting Guide <https://convokit.cornell.edu/documentation/troubleshooting.html>`_ for a list of solutions to common issues.

 A brief note